|

 discover something new in the future that requires us to discard

-everything we currently know about such science, but, in my opinion
+everything we currently know about such science, however, in my opinion

 the